IsaacSchemm/nosquint/README.md

-# NoSquint is no longer mantained :(
-Please see [the NoSquint website](https://www.urandom.ca/nosquint/) for more information.

-# NoSquint is public domain :)
+# NoSquint for SeaMonkey

-All are welcome to do whatever they want with the code in this repository.
-Go forth and make the add-on ecosystem excellent.
+This project is in the public domain; original NoSquint site at: https://urandom.ca/nosquint/archive.php

+Tested and mostly working with SeaMonkey 2.46.
+See the [Releases](https://github.com/IsaacSchemm/nosquint/releases) page for an .xpi extension file.

+Known bugs:
+* NoSquint does not appear in the status bar like it should